Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 <p class="caption">(\#fig:fig7-1)Data documentation in the research project life cycle</p>
 </div>

 Documentation is a collection of files that contain procedural and descriptive information about your team, your project, your workflows, and your data.
-Collecting thorough documentation during your study is equally as important as collecting your data.
+Creating thorough documentation during your study is equally as important as collecting your data.
 Documentation serves many purposes including:

 - Standardizing procedures
 - Securing data and protecting confidentiality